Damascus steel is very unique, so searching for the best sharpening stone for Damascus steel, took a little extra thought.

 3. DMT W6EFC 3-6-Inch Precious Stone Whetstone Styles in Hard Lumber Package

 Easy to use and will cover all the basic needs in regards to sharpening tools.
-The DMT Precious Whetstone is made from mono-crystalline diamonds which gives it exceptionally high precision in honing blades and knives.
+The DMT Precious Whetstone is made from mono-crystalline diamonds, giving it exceptionally high precision in honing blades and knives.
 This also makes it a great candidate for sharpening Damascus knives.

-This particular sharpening stone feature three one-sided whetstones with varying degrees of grit.
+This particular sharpening stone features three one-sided whetstones with varying degrees of grit.
 This versatility provides users with optimum control during the honing process.
 What's more?
 The DMT Precious Whetstone does not require any form of lubrication.
-You can sharpen your knives as is or dip it underwater for about 5 minutes if you prefer.
+As a result, you can sharpen your knives as is or dip them underwater for about 5 minutes if you prefer.

 This is as premium-grade sharpening stone and also comes with a price tag to prove that claim.
 It doesn't just come with top-notch material in the form of the mono-crystalline diamond; it is also designed with a 3-in-1 sharpening performance to cover all bases.
 A bit expensive, yes.
 But worth every penny.